IshadP/Obsidian_Notes/_Quick Notes/EE Questions.md

 - Formed in the atmosphere through **chemical reactions** of precursor gases like SO₂, NOₓ, and VOCs.

 - Examples: Sulfates, nitrates, secondary organic aerosols (SOAs).

+## Env Lapse rate and temp inversion
+#### **Environmental Lapse Rate (ELR)**

+The **Environmental Lapse Rate (ELR)** refers to the **actual rate at which atmospheric temperature decreases with an increase in altitude in the surrounding environment**.
+It is an observed or measured value, which can vary depending on time, location, weather, and surface conditions.
+On average, the ELR in the troposphere — the lowest layer of the atmosphere — is about **6.5°C per 1,000 meters (or 1 km)**.
+This average lapse rate assumes a steady decline in temperature as one ascends from the Earth's surface.

+Under **normal atmospheric conditions**, the air closer to the Earth's surface is warmer due to heat radiated from the sun and absorbed by the land and water.
+Warm air, being less dense, tends to rise and is replaced by cooler, denser air from above.
+As the warm air rises, it enters regions of lower pressure and expands, which causes it to cool.
+This continuous vertical movement of air supports **mixing of atmospheric layers**, promotes **cloud formation**, and plays a crucial role in **diluting and dispersing air pollutants**.
+The ELR is a key factor in determining **atmospheric stability**.
+If the actual ELR is greater than the **adiabatic lapse rate**, the atmosphere is said to be unstable, encouraging vertical air movement.
+If it is lower, the atmosphere is considered stable, inhibiting vertical mixing.

+The ELR is not constant and can be affected by various meteorological factors such as **humidity, surface heating, wind conditions, and geographical location**.
+For example, during the daytime with strong solar heating, the ELR may increase, leading to instability and convective activity.
+At night, the surface may cool rapidly, reducing the ELR and promoting stability.

+---

+#### **Temperature Inversion**

+In contrast to the typical decrease in temperature with height described by the ELR, a **temperature inversion** (or **thermal inversion**) is a **reversal of the normal lapse rate**, where temperature **increases with altitude over a certain vertical layer of the atmosphere**.
+In other words, a layer of **warm air overlays a layer of cooler air near the surface**, creating a cap or lid that **prevents vertical mixing of the atmosphere**.
+This phenomenon has significant implications for air quality, weather conditions, and public health.

+During an inversion, the cooler air near the ground becomes trapped beneath the warmer air above.
+Since cooler air is denser, it cannot rise easily, and as a result, pollutants such as **smoke, vehicle emissions, industrial discharges, and dust** remain confined near the surface.
+This leads to **increased concentrations of air pollutants**, which can cause **smog formation**, reduced visibility, and **respiratory health issues**, especially in densely populated urban areas.

+Temperature inversions typically occur under **stable, calm atmospheric conditions**, and are more frequent in the **early morning hours**, during **winter**, and in **valley regions** where cold air tends to settle.
+They can be caused by various mechanisms, including:

+- **Radiation inversion**: Occurs at night when the ground loses heat rapidly through radiation, cooling the air near the surface while the upper layers remain warm.

+- **Subsidence inversion**: Associated with high-pressure systems where air descends, compresses, and warms, creating a warm layer aloft.

+- **Frontal inversion**: Occurs when a warm air mass slides over a cooler air mass during the passage of a warm front.

+Inversions can last from a few hours to several days, depending on local weather conditions.
+Prolonged inversions can lead to **hazardous levels of pollution**, as famously seen in events like the **London Smog of 1952** or the recurring winter smog episodes in **Delhi, India**.